-A big mismatch between your budget and the industry average salary for this position might tell you that it’s not the right time to hire, or that you have underestimated the value of this skill.
+A significant mismatch between your budget and the industry average salary for this position might tell you that it’s not the right time to hire or that you have underestimated the value of this skill.
 You can request an increase in your budget for this position, or you might be able to meet your needs by working with contractors and freelancers on a part-time basis.

 Next, let’s answer another common pay question.
 Which is better: an hourly rate or a monthly salary?

-Getting paid by the hour means that each paycheck is calculated based on the actual hours worked during that pay period.
-Most of the time, this means that the hourly team member has to track their time somehow, either with time tracking software or by filling out timesheets each week.
+Getting paid by the hourly wage means that each paycheck is calculated based on the hours worked during that pay period.
+Most of the time, this demands that the hourly team member meticulously track their time, either with time tracking software or by filling out timesheets each week.

-Hourly pay is standard for jobs with rotating schedules and in industries where the amount of hours worked every pay period might change.
-It’s also a common pay structure for freelancers, contractors, and part-time team members.
+Hourly pay is standard for jobs with rotating schedules and in industries where the number of hours worked every pay period might change.
+It’s also a standard pay structure for freelancers, contractors, and part-time team members.

-A salaried employee gets the same gross pay every pay period unless they take unpaid time off.
-The company usually assumes that these team members work an average of 40 hours each week, and they determine the amount of each paycheck by starting with the annual salary amount and dividing it by the number of hours or pay periods the team member is expected to work in a year.
+In contrast, an employee on an hourly salary, often referred to as a salaried employee, receives the same gross pay every pay period unless they take unpaid time off.
+These employees are generally assumed to work an average of 40 hours weekly.
+The company determines its hourly paycheck by starting with the annual salary amount and dividing it by the number of hours or pay periods the team member is expected to work in a year.

-Salaried team members can also be classified as exempt, which means that their employer is not obligated to pay them for overtime hours if they work more than 40 hours in a week.
+Salaried team members can also be classified as exempt, meaning their employer is not obligated to pay them for overtime hours if they work more than 40 hours a week.

-There’s no easy answer to the question of whether a salary or an hourly wage is better.
+There’s no easy answer to whether a salary or an hourly wage is better.
 It depends on the type of job, your personal preferences, and other circumstances.